-Michael Kirby: So, they were quite a cultivated family.
-It's from my mother's side, I suppose, that I
+So, they were quite a cultivated family.
+It's from my mother's side, I suppose, that I received my Protestant values which are quite important to me, I think, to my make up of serious dour, hardworking energy.

 Peter Coleman: Are all your siblings of the same general disposition?